FAIR-IMPACT/semantic-impact/README.md

 Input field in Codemeta schema: funding.

-Output contains a list of predicted fields from DataCite:
+Output contains a list of predicted fields from schema.org:
 ```
 {
     "response": "Okay, let's analyze the provided knowledge base and select relevant properties for describing a \u201cfunding\u201d concept.\n\n